afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

 ### 9. At what point are identifier names and operator symbols bound in your language?
 For example  if you declare a (variable, class name, function name), when is it bound to the type, address?
 When are operators (+,*, etc.) bound to their operations?

-### Identifier names and operator symbols are bound in Go when variables, classes, and functions are declared.
+	 Identifier names and operator symbols are bound in Go when variables, classes, and functions are declared.
 You declare variables with the var keyword and the type is automatically bound.
-### CODING EXAMPLE demonstrating the features above
-### 1 Adapted with permission from Dr. Amber Stubbs
-### EXAMPLE OF (one) ILLUSTRATIVE EXAMPLE:

 ### If you put this line (or something similar) in a program and try to print x, what does it do?  x = "5" + 6

-	You cannot compile that statement.
+	You cannot compile that x = "5"+ 6.
 You will get this error.

 	(mismatched types untyped string and untyped int)

 	### If it doesn't compile, why?
 Is there something you can do to make it compile?

 	The above statement does not compile because the types are unmatched and the integer is untyped.